lxschwalb/Genny/README.md

 The bar presets are as follows:
 - [ascending] puts the bars in the following order: 1, 2, 3, 4, 5, 6, 7, 8.
 This is the default order.
 - [descending] puts the bars in the following order: 8, 7, 6, 5, 4, 3, 2, 1.
+- [Co5] puts the bars in the following order: 1, 4, 7, 3, 6, 2, 5, 8.
+This follows the circle of 5ths, and is also the progression used in Autumn Leaves.
 - [blues] puts the bars in the following order: 1, 1, 4, 1, 5, 4, 1, 1.
 This is an 8 bar version of the 12 bar blues.
-- [pop] puts the bars in the following order: TODO.
+- [pop] puts the bars in the following order: 3, 7, 1, 6, 3, 7, 1, 6.
 These 4 chords are often used in pop songs.
-- [Co5] puts the bars in the following order: TODO.
-This follows the circle of 5ths, and is also the progression used in Autumn Leaves.
 - [mono] puts the bars in the following order: 1, 1, 1, 1, 1, 1, 1, 1.
 This is useful for something such as a drum beat that repeats for every bar.
 - [copyBars] copies into the selected instrument(7th column) the bar repetition structure of the instrument indicated by [copySource] (6th column).